Schema.org: History

+industries showing only 17% uptake.
+As of 2024 over 45 million web domains have used schema markup on their web pages.

-Such validators as the soon-to-be-deprecated Google Structured Data Testing Tool, or more recent Google Rich Results Test Tool, Yandex Microformat validator, and Bing Markup Validator can be used to test the validity of the data marked up with the schemas and Microdata.
+Validators, such as the deprecated Google Structured Data Testing Tool, or more recent Google Rich Results Test Tool, Schema.org Markup Validator, Yandex Microformat validator, and Bing Markup Validator can be used to test the validity of the data marked up with the schemas and Microdata.
 More recently, Google Search Console (formerly webmaster tools) has provided a report section for unparsable structured data.
 If any Schema code on a website is incorrect, it will show in this report.
 Some schema markups such as Organization and Person are commonly used to influence search results returned by Google's Knowledge Graph.

+The popularity of Schema.org has served for its use as a base for other schemas, such as the Croissant specification for machine-learning datasets.

-Schema Types
+Schema types

-There are a number of items that a web page can be marked up with using a Schema, with examples including:
+Schema vocabulary includes sets of types, each of which have related metadata properties that can be illustrated using predefined enumerations and Datatypes.
+Types are managed by schema.org and are regularly updated.
+As of February 2025, there are over 800 schema types.
+There are a number of subjects and elements that a web page can be marked up with using a Schema, with examples including: